 More than a million Americans will receive the unwelcome news this year that they are living with diabetes.
 A new diagnosis is no small thing, as it signifies the necessity of regular checkups, blood sugar testing, medication and lifestyle changes.
 The idea of a lifetime of diabetes maintenance may seem completely overwhelming, but education and preparation are the keys to ensuring success.

-Cheryl Burgan, R.N., B.S.N., C.D.E., diabetes educator at Texas Health Fort Worth, Southwest Fort Worth and Willow Park, says following a few simple steps can help regular diabetes checkups be as informative and helpful as possible.
+Cheryl Burgan, BSN, RN, CDCES, inpatient diabetes educator with Texas Health Resources, says following a few simple steps can help regular diabetes checkups be as informative and helpful as possible.

 “The first thing in being prepared is writing down your questions, because it’s normal to feel nervous and overwhelmed, especially with a new diagnosis,” she says.
 “It’s important to bring any blood glucose results and to ask questions if you don’t understand your tests and results.
 Patients also need to bring a full list of medications they are taking, including any supplements or vitamins.
 The physician can advise any changes based on any deficiencies in their lab work or if there is any conflict with other medicines.”

-Diabetes is a growing problem in the United States, as the American Diabetes Association (ADA) reports that 1.5 million Americans are newly diagnosed with the disease each year, with 84.1 million adults living on the edge of the disease with prediabetes.
-Around 30.3 million Americans (9.4 percent of the population) currently have the disease, with 23.1 million diagnosed and 7.2 million living undiagnosed.
+Diabetes is a growing problem.
+The Centers for Disease Control and Prevention (CDC) report that 1.4 million American are newly diagnosed with the disease each year, with 96 million adults living on the edge of the disease with prediabetes.
+Around 37.3 million American (11.3% of the population) currently have the disease, with 28.7 million diagnosed and 8.5 million living undiagnosed.

 Managing diabetes isn’t often simple, but those with the disease can take heart, knowing that both their physicians and diabetes educators can help in numerous ways.